Office Overhead Expense Insurance - acp

 *Applicable to renewal only.
 Maximum benefit duration of 1 year ages 64 to over.
 Coverage terminates at age 70.
 Premium rates for MONTHLY BENEFITS or modes of payment not shown are exact multiples of the applicable premium rates shown.

-**The current 15% premium discount is effective through March 31, 2022.
-Although not guaranteed, the Member Office Overhead Expense Insurance Plan for ACP members has returned premium discounts for several years.
+**The current 20% premium credit is not guaranteed and subject to change, however the Member Office Overhead Expense Insurance Plan for ACP members has returned premium credits for several years.

 The premium contributions shown reflect the current rate and benefit structure.
 Premium contributions may be changed by New York Life Insurance Company on any premium due date and any date on which benefits are changed.
 However, your rates may change only if they are changed for all others in the same class of insureds.
 For example, a class of insureds is a group of people with the same issue age.
 Benefit Option amounts are not guaranteed and are subject to change by agreement between New York Life Insurance Company and the Trustees of the American College of Physicians, Inc. Insurance Trust.